garybayes/mindforge-orchestrator/README.md

-# MindForge Orchestrator
+# Automated Task Assistant
 ### GitHub App · Automated Workflows · Repo Hygiene · Dashboards

-MindForge Orchestrator is a GitHub App that automates repository hygiene, sprint consistency,
+Automated Task Assistant is a GitHub App that automates repository hygiene, sprint consistency,
 and issue lifecycle management using a rules-based workflow engine.

 It applies **track labels**, enforces **milestones**, generates **telemetry**, and produces
 a real-time **dashboard.json** inside your repository — with zero external dependencies.

-Orchestrator gives your team clarity, consistency, and visibility across your development workflow.
+Automated Task Assistant gives your team clarity, consistency, and visibility across your development workflow.

 ---